mauricechiodo/eim-case-studies/course/finance/quantitative-easing/modelling/technical-appendix/equilibrium.md

 $$Y\_t=\omega\_uC\_t^u+\omega\_rC\_t^r+I\_t+G\_t+a(u\_t)\bar{K}\_{t-1}$$

-This says that the amount of homogenous final good at any moment must be the amount consumed by households plus the amount invested in other places.\
+This says that the amount of a homogenous final good at any moment must be the amount consumed by households plus the amount invested in other places.\
 Since unrestricted households are the only ones to trade in short-term